lukasznowicki/psr-autoloader/README.md

 # PSR Autoloader
 PSR-4 compatible Autoloader.
 I split this project into few classes, to preserve backward compatibility with previous PHP versions.
-I use 7.4 mostly all of the time, but I realize, that there are many servers with the outdated PHP versions.
+I use 8/8.1 mostly all the time, but I realize, that there are many servers with the outdated PHP versions.
 And since I use this class to my WordPress plugin/theme projects, I decided to use older versions as well.
 You may find desired versions in the proper directories.
-At this time, you may find four versions, for PHP 5.6, 7.0, 7.1, 7.4 and 8.0.
-Of course those versions are upward compatible, so you may use 5.6 version running it with PHP 7.4.
+At this time, you may find four versions, for PHP 5.6, 7.0, 7.1, 7.4, 8.0 and 8.1.
+Of course these versions are upward compatible, so you may use 5.6 version running it with PHP 7.4.

 Some example codes:
 ```php